 Cause: High Water Pressure or Water Hammer

-Less frequently, pipes can vibrate because of high water pressure or a water hammer, which occurs when water that’s moving fast runs into a closed valve.
-A plumber can diagnose and correct these problems.
+Less commonly, pipes can vibrate because of high water pressure or a water hammer, which occurs when water that’s moving fast hits a closed valve.
+A plumber can diagnose and correct these issues.

 5. Plumbing is Bubbling